Twitter is soaring as takeover talk resurfaces

 "We have a wide range of guests who come speak to our employees as part of a larger Q&A series with well known Twitter users," the spokesperson added.

-Goldman Sachs was not immediately available for comment.
+Goldman Sachs had no comment.

 Still, there are some reasons to be bullish on Twitter that have nothing to do with a possible takeover.